YaolinGe/CSharp/notes.md

 ### Structural pattern
 - Helps to maintain flexibility and efficiency.
 - `Decorator pattern` wrapping functions into extensions, but not modify the base class.
+Matryoshka 俄罗斯套娃
 - `Facade pattern` to wrap the API calls to avoid dependency to different API providers, avoid tight coupling.
 It has a wrapper to talk to different APIs to fix the coupling issues.
 Remember to name the function generally to better remove the detailed implementation of each method.
 - `Composite pattern` makes the main component based on many subcomponents, and they share some common properties.
-- `Bridge pattern`
+- `Bridge pattern` use a bridge to merge the gap between the two complex hierarchies.
+Good to have in the design phase before reaching the code.
+# TODO: need to check youtube videos more to gain a deep understanding.

 ### Behavior pattern
+- `Command pattern`
+- `Iterator pattern`
+- `Observer pattern`
+- `Strategy pattern`

 ### Dispose pattern